-If you are like half of all US eCommerce retailers, you only sell to the US customers.
+If you are like half of all U.S. eCommerce retailers, you only sell to U.S. customers.
 You could be missing out on a terrific growth opportunity in international eCommerce.
-ECommerce is king in South Korea and China. in fact, China’s eCommerce market, the biggest in the world, is almost double the US.
-Alibaba’s Singles Day sale in 2019 recorded $38 million in sales, compared to just $5.8 million for Amazon Prime Day 2019.
+ECommerce is king in South Korea and China.
+In fact, China’s eCommerce market, the biggest in the world, is almost double the U.S. Alibaba’s Singles Day sale in 2019 recorded $38 million in sales, compared to just $5.8 million for Amazon Prime Day 2019.

 The internet has made cross-border communication instantaneous, so taking orders is no problem.
 However, you will still have some hurdles to overcome if you want to expand your eCommerce business internationally, such as establishing eCommerce fulfillment services in your major international markets.
 Here is your ultimate guide to expanding your eCommerce business internationally.